jtimon/tetani/README.md

 # Tetani Bioinspired Rust Library

-Tetani is a library written in Rust and implementing several bioinspired algorithms such as genetic algorithms and genetic algorithms.
+Tetani is a library written in Rust and implementing several bioinspired algorithms such as genetic algorithms, neural networks or cellular automata.

-Yeah, sorry, only genetic algorithms for now, but neural networks and cellular automata planned too.

 The name was inspired by [Clostridium tetani], bacterium causative of [tetanus] that can live, among other places, in rust.